-As part of its commitment to transparency, efficiency and accountability, the Senate of Canada (Senate) adopted a new proactive disclosure model effective July 1, 2016.
+As part of its commitment to transparency, efficiency and accountability, the Senate of Canada (Senate) adopted a new public disclosure model effective July 1, 2016.
 This model provided more details and uniformity in the quarterly disclosure of senators’ expenses and supplemented the information available in Public Accounts.
-The proactive disclosure reports are published within 60 days of the end of each fiscal quarter.
+The public disclosure reports are published within 60 days of the end of each quarter.

 In addition, the disclosed expenses continue to include expenditures and contracts for senators, Senate House Officers, and the Facilitator and Leaders of recognized groups.
 Senate Administration contracts worth $10,000 or more also continue to be disclosed.

 The model does not include expenses incurred during parliamentary association business, which are disclosed by the House of Commons.
 A link is available in the Committees / International and Interparliamentary Affairs (IIA) tab.

 Senators’ Public Disclosure Expenditures Report

 Parliament, through the Parliament of Canada Act and appropriation acts, provides resources to the Senate.
 The Senate allocates resources to senators — such as office space, furnishings and equipment — and gives senators budgets so they can employ staff, hire contractors and purchase office supplies.
 The Senate also reimburses senators for travel, accommodation and other related approved expenses incurred while carrying out their parliamentary functions.